If your website isn’t using trust badges to give new visitors confidence in your business, you’re missing out in a big way.

 Trust badges are a huge asset in retaining new visitors to your site.
 They’ve also been shown to increase sales and reduce cart abandonment.

 The real reason trust badges are so effective is that they rely on social proof.
-In the past, we’ve written extensively on how social proof can help your business (real social proof, not that fake social proof nonsense).
+In the past, I’ve written extensively on how social proof can help your business (real social proof, not that fake social proof nonsense).

 And while trust badges play a large part in that, there are other forms of social proof you use, too.